Towns, Wiggins help Wolves race past Hawks, 125-113

-Teague had eight points and eight assists.
-Reserves Keita Bates-Diop and Gorgui Dieng each scored 13.

-”Gorgui was amazing. … When he’s given the opportunity, he goes out and makes magic happen,” said Karl-Anthony Towns, who scored 28 points and had 13 rebounds for Minnesota. ”Jeff (Teague) is just a pro.
-He’s an amazing guy to have in the locker room.
-We’re in this to win.
-We’re not about individual accolades.”

-Andrew Wiggins added 25 points and the Minnesota Timberwolves rode three big offensive quarters.
+ATLANTA (AP)Karl-Anthony Towns had 28 points and 13 rebounds, Andrew Wiggins added 25 points and the Minnesota Timberwolves rode three big offensive quarters to rally past the Atlanta Hawks, 125-113 on Monday night.

 Trae Young scored 37 points for the Hawks, who outscored the Timberwolves 34-16 in the second quarter.
 But Minnesota had 38 points in the first quarter, 39 in the third and 32 in the fourth against one of the NBA’s weakest defensive teams and snapped a two-game skid.